kxdang/kiendang.me/content/blog/061-opioids/index.md

 ###<center>💊Codeine

 Codeine is a weak opioid.
 It is the methylated version of morphine, meaning it has an extra CH3 group.
-In order for codeine to work, it must undergo demethylation to be converted to morphine and thus have a similar mode of action <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658028" target="_blank">[5]</sup></a>.
+For codeine to work, it must undergo demethylation to be converted to morphine and thus have a similar mode of action <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658028" target="_blank">[5]</sup></a>.
 I was taking Tylenol 3's which are an opioid cominbation drug that contains acetaminophen and codeine.
 They didn't work well for me, unfortunately.

 ###<center>✨Hydromorphone